K2Joom/docs-matukio/new_event.md

 ### Organizer

 This is the Joomla user who is going to manage the event and bookings (if he has the required ACL rights for that - core.edit.own / core.create).
-This user for example also receives a copy of the booking confirmation email.
+This user also receives a copy of the booking confirmation emails and gets the contact requests for the event etc.

 You can also create nice detail / information pages for organizers.